supertree-toolkit/stk/doc/tutorial.rst

 *Ciconiidae* with polytomies of species within the group.
 Note that the species listed do *not* need to be in the dataset already, though you will need to ensure you use the "replace existing taxa only" option in the replacement.
 You can use the data summary output to check this.
-There are options on the command line and in the GUI to ensure this is the case, e.g.:

-:command:`stk sub_taxa -e -s SUBFILE input.phyml output.phyml`

 Note we can replace using generic or specific names.
 In the former, the genera will be replaced with specific names in a later step.
 Therefore, it is